americocunhajr/SoBioS/README.md

-# Sobol' indices for Biological Systems

 ![SoBioS Logo](logo/SoBioS_logo.png)

-**SoBioS** is an easy to run Matlab code used for Sobol' indices-based global sensitivity analysis of Biological Systems.
+**SoBioS - Sobol' indices for Biological Systems** is an easy to run Matlab code used for Sobol' indices-based global sensitivity analysis of Biological Systems.
 The implementation follows an educational style, to make its use very intuitive.
 This package includes the following modules:

 - SoBioS_CaseName.m - main file for the simulation (use servaral resourses from UQLab package);
 - QoI_CaseName.m - function to compute the Quantity of Interest (QoI).